jabirali/fish-projector/README.md

 If a Python virtual environment with a matching name exists in `~/.virtualenvs/`, it is automatically activated after `cd`'ing into the project.
 If such a virtual environment was already active, it is disabled when switching to another project.
+Finally, if Fish is started in a subdirectory of a Git project with a corresponding virtual environment, as may happen if you e.g. start Fish in a project directory from `tmux` or `nvim`, this virtual environment is again automatically activated.

 To install the plugin via [`fisher`](https://github.com/jorgebucaran/fisher):